Draft — not yet published.

 A system of thought is not merely a collection of opinions.
 It is an ordered way of distinguishing, knowing, valuing, and judging.
 Every system of thought already contains ontological, epistemic, and moral commitments, whether it declares them or not.

 It contains an ontology because it already assumes what kinds of things are real enough to count.
-It contains an epistemic because it already assumes what kinds of claims are credible, doubtful, proven, or speculative.
-And it carries a moral order — often unexamined — in what it takes to matter, what harms it recognizes, and what obligations it places on judgment.
+It contains an epistemic order because it already assumes what kinds of claims are credible, doubtful, proven, or speculative.
+And it carries a moral structure, often unexamined, in what it takes to matter, what harms it recognizes, and what obligations it places on judgment.

 The triad enters this thesis not as decorative philosophy, but as the hidden constitution of ordered thought itself.